madfp/colas-con-retrabajos/README.md

 ## Introduction

-This project is a simulation of a queue system that incorporates the concept of rework.
-It can be used to study and analyze the performance of queue systems in scenarios where rework is involved.
+This project is a simulation of a queuing system that incorporates the concept of rework.
+It can be used to study and analyze the performance of queuing systems in scenarios involving rework.

 ## Installation